Responsible Investment Policy

 Should pre-existing investments not meet the criteria set out in ETHENEA’s “exclusion list”, ETHENEA will liquidate them within two months of this policy taking effect.
 In exceptional cases, exceptions may be granted by the Responsible Investment Committee.
 In these cases, the Responsible Investment Committee must document the reason for the exception.

 3. Scope of the policy

-The scope of the policy encompasses all funds under ETHENEA management.
+The scope of the policy encompasses all of the Ethna Funds.